Table of Contents

 As earlier stated, it is important to own at least one secure place to hide when choosing the best ball python enclosure ideas.

-If space allows I always like to offer two hides; so they can select whichever ones they like.
+If space allows, I always like to offer two hides to select whichever ones they like.

-There are a number of possible options for ball python hides:
+There are many possible options for ball python hides:

 Cork bark is the bark of tropical oak trees.
 It is harvested from the tree, which then carries on to grow more.

 This means it is a renewable and natural resource.
-There are a number of things that makes cork bark great for a ball python hide.
+Several things make cork bark great for a ball python hide.

 First, they look cool in any cage.
 Second, they are very lightweight, which means there is little chance of damage to your snake if he or she tries to burrow underneath.

-The most awesome thing to be aware of is that cork bark is a “natural” product so you’ll find a range of sizes and shapes.
-For best results try to find a piece of bark with a decent “curve” to it, creating a dark “burrow” beneath for your snake to recline to.
+The most awesome thing to be aware of is that cork bark is a “natural” product, so you’ll find various sizes and shapes.
+For best results, try to find a piece of bark with a decent “curve” to it, creating a dark “burrow” beneath for your snake to recline.

 While I’m a big fan of cork bark, my major preference for ball python hides are uniquely-made hides.